Recovering Investor Expectations from Demand for Index Funds

 86 Pages Posted: 11 Jan 2020 Last revised: 21 Apr 2021

-Abstract We use a revealed-preference approach to estimate investor expectations of stock market returns.
-Using data on demand for index funds that follow the S&P 500, we develop and estimate a model of investor choice to flexibly recover the time-varying distribution of expected returns.
+We use a revealed-preference approach to estimate investor expectations of stock market returns.
+Using data on demand for index funds that follow the S&P 500, we develop and estimate a model of investor choice to flexibly recover the time-varying distribution of expected future returns across investors.
 Our analysis is facilitated by the prevalence of “leveraged” funds that track the same underlying asset: by choosing between higher and lower leverage, investors trade off higher return against less risk.
-Although generated from a different method (realized choices) and a different population, our quarterly estimates of investor expectations are positively and significantly correlated with the leading surveys used to measure stock market expectations.
-Our estimates suggest that investor expectations are heterogeneous, extrapolative, and persistent.
-Following a downturn, investors become more pessimistic on average, but there is also an increase in disagreement among participating investors due to the presence of a large fraction of contrarian investors.
+Our estimates indicate that investor expectations are heterogeneous, extrapolative, and persistent.
+Following a downturn, investors become more pessimistic on average, but there is also an increase in disagreement among participating investors due to the presence of contrarian investors.

 Keywords: Stock Market Expectations, Demand Estimation, Exchange-Traded Funds (ETFs)

 JEL Classification: D12, D81, D84, G11, G50, L0